 John Barrows @JohnMBarrows

-John is the role model that all sales reps should have.
+John is the role model that all sales reps should have and one of the top sales influencers.
 He is a sales trainer who shares tons of content about how to be a better sales rep, whether you are a prospector or a closer.
 If you want to improve your practices, he is somebody you should be following.

 On his blog, he goes more in depth into how to perfect different aspects of sales, from dealing with budget objections to approaches to contacting your reps.